sturdysturge/QuotesBot/README.md

 * `/logs` subdirectory will be created on the first run, to store the following files -
     * `history.json` to track sent quotes and their status (answered/not answered)
     * `scores.json` to keep a running scoreboard
-    * `friends.log` for basic runtime logging
+    * `Quotes.log` for basic runtime logging

 ### Commands
 * **!ANSWER** - Reveal the answer when sent in reply to a quote
-* **!FRIENDS** - Send a new quote on demand
+* **!Quotes** - Send a new quote on demand
 * **!SCORE** - Send the current scores

 ### Dataset
-* Credit to https://fangj.github.io/friends/ for their hand transcribed scripts
+* Credit to https://fangj.github.io/Quotes/ for their hand transcribed scripts
 * The data was scraped, cleaned, and cut down to a list of 16 characters (see `characters.txt`), and quotes at least 65 characters in length